FerrisChat/Q-A-Questions/README.md

 Here lies the questions answered at FC Q&A/AMAs!

-Be careful- here lies great knowledge!
+Be careful- herein lies great knowledge!

 ## August 28th, 2021 @ 7:30 CDT